Open Research Resources

 Open Research Events

-UK Data Service Introductory Training Series: Spring 2023
+UK Data Service Introductory Training Series: Autumn 2023

 The UKDS run a wide range of free, introductory level, online training workshops to introduce different aspects of the UK Data Service and help researchers get the most from social science data which is available for reuse.